THE YELLOW KITCHEN TABLE

 “Samir?
 It’s Natalie.
 Yes, I’m fine.
 Yeah, she’s a big girl already.”
 I assumed they were talking about me.

 “I need your help Samir, but hold on.”
-She then kicked me out of the kitchen and told me to go to Mem’s room.
+Mom kicked me out of the kitchen and told me to go to Mem’s room.

 Since Mem’s room was at the other end of the apartment, there was no way I could hear the rest of the conversation.